Skip to content

 If you're after a reasonably luxurious electric car but don't want the height or relative inefficiency of an SUV, then the Volkswagen ID.7 should be high on your shopping list.

-Inside, you're treated to a huge infotainment screen and backlit temperature controls that largely fix the problems we've had in other recent Volkswagens
+Inside, you're treated to a huge infotainment screen and backlit temperature controls that largely fix the problems we've had in other recent Volkswagens.
+The new infotainment software is a night-and-day improvement over VW’s older system, with a much more configurable home screen.

-Comfort is good thanks to all-new seats that'll massage you – even on entry-level ID.7s – but out on the road, we felt more of the Tarmac through our backsides than we'd have liked.
+Comfort is good thanks to all-new seats that'll massage you – even on entry-level ID.7s.
 The ID.7 can be hustled down a country road, but it's more at home loping along serenely, making the most of that slippery shape to eke out the miles.

 Overall, it's a very good EV, albeit one that can't compete with the Polestar 2 on style, nor the Tesla Model 3 on price.
 It beats both cars for electric range however, and being a physically larger car it has a bigger boot and more room for your passengers.